Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 source ~/.profile
 nvm install 18
 ```
+-->
-Now it has been installed you can now check the version by typing the below command.
+Now it has been installed, you can now check the version by typing the below command.
 ```
 node -v
 ```